devitocodes/devito/README.md

   directory and run `jupyter notebook`.
 * A set of tutorial notebooks for seismic inversion examples is available in `examples/seismic/tutorials`.
+* A set of tutorial notebooks concerning the compiler of Devito can be found in `examples/compiler`.
+* Devito with MPI can be explored in
+  `examples/MPI`.
 * Example implementations of acoustic forward, adjoint, gradient and born operators for use in full-waveform inversion (FWI) methods can be found in `examples/seismic/acoustic`.